wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/Infrastructure/tutorials/install-a-distributed-etcd-cluster.md

 ## What is etcd ?

 "etcd is a distributed, reliable key-value store for the most critical data of a distributed system."

+If you are looking for a SQL style alternative to etcd, check out the [article about rqlite](./install-a-distributed-rqlite-cluster.md).

 ## Installing